paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 - [ ] Customized content with your own text and structure
 - [ ] Published the template and applied custom styling
 - [ ] Understand how to modify and expand the template

-> [!TIP]
-> **Multi-Page Magic:** If you chose a multi-page template, choose the Sidebar for page layout and set the option to load a custom Docsify sidebar in the **Advanced Web Page Builder Options** section.
-Edit the sidebar file (`_sidebar.md`) to remove or add new navigation links to additional pages you create.

 **Congratulations!** You've just accelerated your publishing workflow using professional templates.
 No more starting from scratch! 🚀